- Who we are

 The Post-2015 Action and Results Era is here!
 Following a concerted advocacy campaign by the Southern African Gender Protocol Alliance, SADC Heads of State signed the Post 2015 SADC Gender Protocol in Mbabane, Swaziland in August 2016.
 Over 400 Centres of Excellence for Gender in Local Government have updated their gender action plans, setting new targets and indicators for the Post 2015 agenda.
-The 2016 SADC Protocol@Work Summits will provide a platform for knowledge dissemination and sharing of best practices across the SADC region.
-The summits, to be held under the theme: 50/50 by 2030: Empower Women, End Violence, coincide with the Sixteen days of Activism from 25 November to 10 December.
+The 2016 – 2017 SADC Protocol@Work Summits provide a platform for knowledge dissemination and sharing of best practices across the SADC region.
+The summits are to be held under the theme: 50/50 by 2030: Empower Women, End Violence, coincide with the Sixteen Days of Activism from 25 November to 10 December in 2016.

 |CATEGORY||WHAT THIS IS ABOUT AND WHO IS ELIGIBLE|

 This award recognises the Drivers of Change who have championed the Post 2015 SADC Gender Protocol and its related SDG targets at local and/or national level and can show evidence of results.
 Governments, Councils, NGOs, CBOs and Faith Based Organisations are welcome to apply!
 Fill in the online form